NigComSat Set to Launch Another Satellite

 Oghenevwede Ohwovoriole

-The federal government has expressed its resolve to ensure the launch of another satellite by the Nigerian Communications Satellite (NigComSat) before the end of the year.
+The federal government has expressed its resolve to launch another satellite through the Nigerian Communications Satellite (NigComSat) before the end of the year.

-The Minister of Communications and Digital Economy, Isa Pantami stated this while briefing journalists on Monday during a tour of facilities at the agency’s base in Abuja.
+The Minister of Communications and Digital Economy, Isa Pantami stated this while briefing journalists yesterday, during a tour of facilities at the agency’s base in Abuja.

 He said: “That approval of federal government which I have secured has been forwarded to NigComSat.
 Now, it is on the table of NigComSat to answer that question.
 I want to make sure that as I said that 2022 is NigComSat year along with NIPOST.
 I want to make sure that all work in progress must be completed by 2022.